About the University of Medicine and Pharmacy of Craiova, Romania

-|Country: Bucharest, Romania||Tuition Fees: €5000||Living Costs: €300|
+|Country: Craiova, Romania||Tuition Fees: €5000||Living Costs: €300|

-|Courses: Medicine||Entrance exam: No||Graduate Entry: No|
+|Courses: Medicine, Dentistry||Entrance exam: No||Graduate Entry: No|

 Also known as ‘Safest City in Romania’, Craiova is blessed with charming architecture that reflects its history and culture.
 As well as a booming financial industry and constant development, this fashionable city has no shortage of big high street names, shopping malls, cool bars, exciting night clubs and a variety of great restaurants.
-It is also well known for being one of the safest cities in Europe with a very low crime rate which many people attribute to the caring good nature of the very Orthodox Christian, Romanian people.
+It is also well known for being one of the safest cities in Europe with a very low crime rate which many people attribute to the good caring nature of the Romanian people.

-You get everything in 4 seasons: the spring is warm and beautiful and full of outdoor concerts, the autumn is mild and the pubs get full.
-The summer is hot but you can jump on the freeway and drive to the Black Sea, while the winter can be full of snow, just like a real Christmas should be.
+You get everything in 4 seasons: the spring is warm and beautiful and full of outdoor concerts, the autumn is mild, and the pubs get full.
+The summer is hot, but you can jump on the freeway and drive to the Black Sea, while the winter can be full of snow, just like a real Christmas should be.

 Transport is easy and affordable; taxi’s fares rarely go above £1.
 There is a very busy train station, with trains every hour to Bucharest (for less than €5).
 Buses, trams, and trolleys spread throughout the entire city, with connections to any commercial place or neighbourhood.

-Many Romanians placed “Belief” among the Top answers to the question “what is most important in relation to your idea of happiness?”
+Many Romanians placed “Belief” among the Top answers to the question “what is most important about your idea of happiness?”
 Romanians respect the right of any person to freely worship as they wish with no prejudices of how you look or act.
 Beautiful churches are spread throughout the city with elegant gardens nearby, where you can enjoy a peaceful stroll in the sunshine or relax under one of the ancient pine trees.
 Muslims students frequently visit the Mosque to observe their daily prayers, which is conveniently located in the city centre.

 Romania is a democracy, a full member of the European Union, and enjoys every privilege as any of the other 26 countries (freedom of speech, freedom of travel, multiculturalism, consolidated budgets, European policies).

-Applicants should have Biology and Chemistry at the high school level.
+There’s no entrance exam here, but applicants should have Biology and Chemistry at the high school level.